 Plumbers also need to consider topping up your pension pot to reduce your tax bill; there are so many ways to streamline your earnings while staying on the right side of HMRC.
 It’s simply a case of knowing where to save.

-The New Year brings taxpayers across the UK a chance to take a fresh look at their finances.
-By exploring the latest digital tricks for tax assistance, and growing your knowledge of where money can be saved, you can ensure that 2018 is the best year yet for plumbers.
+By exploring the latest digital tricks for tax assistance, and growing your knowledge of where money can be saved, you can ensure that your plumbing accounts are watertight.